keystonejs/keystone/docs/guides/doc-style-guide.md

 - Write clearly and keep it factual
 - If you must assume knowledge on the part of the reader, link to related docs on the topic
 - Emoji can be used, sparingly please ✨
+- Ampersands should be avoided outside of headings

 Also, it should go without saying: